shamak32/alx-higher_level_programming/0x00-python-hello_world/README.md

- this is first python directory readme.
+ this is first python directory.